Saori Takarada: Early life

 Takarada was born in Toyama Prefecture on 27 December 1999.

 Club career

 Cerezo Osaka Sakai Ladies

 In 2013, Takarada joined Nadeshiko League club Cerezo Osaka Sakai.
 She scored 44 goals in 110 appearances for the club and helped the club gain promotion to the top flight of the Nadeshiko League in 2019.
 During the 2019 season, Takarada scored 2 goals in 18 appearances for Cerezo and helped the team to a fourth-place finish.
 She played both as a forward and as a midfielder for Cerezo.

 Washington Spirit

 On 1 December 2020, Takarada signed a contract with the Washington Spirit for the 2021 and 2022 seasons.
 Her Japanese national team teammate Kumi Yokoyama signed with the Spirit in 2019.
 Takarada reported to the Spirit's preseason training camp in February 2021.

 Linköping FC

-On January 6, 2022, it was announced that Takarada would transfer to Damalsvenskan club Linköping FC.
+On January 6, 2022, it was announced that Takarada would transfer to the Swedish Damalsvenskan club Linköping FC.